Connect with others who understand.

 14. Insulin Resistance — Cleveland Clinic

-15. Helping Your Child Who Is Overweight — NIH National Institute of Diabetes and Digestive and Kidney Diseases
+15. Helping Your Child Who Is Overweight — National Institute of Diabetes and Digestive and Kidney Diseases

 17. Obesity in Children With Congenital Adrenal Hyperplasia in the Minnesota Cohort: Importance of Adjusting Body Mass Index for Height-Age — Clinical Endocrinology